HITGIF/TextFieldBoxes/README.md

 `app:errorColor` The color that is used to indicate error (e.g. exceeding max characters, `setError()`).

-`app:primaryColor` The color for the underline and the hint label.
+`app:primaryColor` The color for the underline and the hint text.
 Current theme `Primary Color` by default.

 `app:hasFocus`Whether the EditText is having the focus. `False` by default.